orchy-mfe/orchy-doc/docs/tutorials/tutorials/tutorial-import-maps.md

 There, `import maps` comes to the rescue!

-## Externalize repeated dependencies
+## Externalize dependencies

-To allow `import maps` to load dependencies just once, we **must** extract them from the final bundle.
+To allow `import maps` to load dependencies just once, we **must** exclude them from the final bundle.

 This is an action that can be done at build time, configuring properly your bundler: for `orchy` templates, it is always [Vite](https://vitejs.dev).

-Open the `vite.config.js` file, and add the following configuration:
+Open the `vite.config.js` file, and add the following configuration to exclude both `react` and `react-dom`:

 ```javascript
 build: {